hashicorp/vault/website/source/docs/configuration/storage/etcd.html.md

 - `tls_key_file` `(string: "")` – Specifies the path to the private key for Etcd communication.

+- `tls_insecure_skip_verify` `(string: "false")` – Specifies whether verification
+  of the etcd TLS certificates can be skipped.
+Only applies to etcd v3 api.
+This option should be used with caution as it makes vault vunerable to man-in-the-middle attacks when communicating with etcd.

 ## `etcd` Examples

 ### DNS Discovery of cluster members